genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 If you are only interested in seeing selected columns, use the [`displayFields`](#dbmon-commands) command and list the names of the columns you are interested in (separated by spaces).

-Any subsequent [`show`](#dbmon-commands) commands will only display those columns, rather than the all the columns in the table.
+Any subsequent [`show`](#dbmon-commands) commands will only display those columns, rather than the all the columns in the entity.

 ```javascript